jakubvalenta/video-pi/README.md

 ### Video playback

-To start playing videos, simply **connect a USB stick** with the video files.
+To start playing videos, **connect a USB stick** with the video files.
 Video Pi will play all files in **alphabetical order**.
 When it finishes the last file, it will start again with the first file without any break.

 When a USB stick is connected before the device starts, Video Pi will start **playing the videos immediatelly after starting up** (you don't need to disconnect the USB stick and connect it again).

-To enforce **particular video order**, name your files with numbers or lowercase letters.
+To play the videos in **particular order**, name your files with numbers or lowercase letters.
 Non-latin characters (with diacritics, in cyrillic etc) as well as special characters (punctuation etc) are discouraged.

 Video Pi supports Full HD (1080p) **video resolution**.